LoliE1ON/Saberfy/README.md

 # Saberfy (WIP)

-Application for match and import your Spotify tracks to BeatSaber.
+Application for match and import your Spotify favorite songs to BeatSaber.

 ![Saberfy preview](https://e1on.space/saberfy_v2.1.png)